 Else, how is anyone to know whether you really are in favor of this practice?
 Talk is cheap - how about a little action on Good Friday?

 I can guarantee you one thing, my church would show no hesitation in excommunicating such men for rendering false witness of "their" Savior, thus showing they have no Savior at all other than themselves.

 For those who have wholly fled from their dead works to the Cross of Christ, I wish you a Good Friday.
 Christ has died, glorify Him.
 Christ will rise, glorify Him!

 Are you married?
 If so, try telling your father-in-law this: "I did not have relations with your daughter until we got engaged."
 See what he thinks of that.
 After all, if your father-in-law is as perceptive as you are, there's no way he'll make a spurious assumption about pre-marital relations between the two of you based on such a statement.

 It's fun to imagine these kinds of things....This is what it would look like, just for review: In casual conversation with your wife's dad, you mention that you didn't have (relations) with his daughter until you were engaged.
 After telling him not to read so much into an idiomatic statement and that he should stop being so historically ignorant, tell him your statement had nothing to do with what you guys did after the engagement.
 See how that flies.

 Sunday, April 05, 2009

-I don't know for sure that this quote isn't in an old version of the Tabletalk.
-I will say though that I have my suspicions it's not.
-The quote is very similar to another, and often Catholics will cite it with the one in question.
-Patrick O'Hare cites this similar quote as follows:
+I don't know for sure that this quote isn't in an old version of the Table Talk, but I have my suspicions that some of it is not from the Table Talk.
+The quote is very similar to another, and often cited with the one in question.
+Patrick O'Hare cites both quotes: